Te Rapa cogeneration

 The Te Rapa cogeneration plant is a 44 MW cogeneration plant owned and operated by Contact Energy.
-It is located at the Fonterra dairy factory at Te Rapa near Hamilton in New Zealand and was commissioned in 1999.
+It is located at the Fonterra dairy factory, at Te Rapa near Hamilton in New Zealand, and was commissioned in 1999.

 The construction of the plant came as part of a wider upgrade to the dairy factory proposed in 1997.
-The plant was originally planned to be 150MW, but objections from Greenpeace, Tainui and other parties about the environmental impacts and carbon dioxide emissions managed to agree to reduce the size of the plant.
-The Waikato Times reported that “Greenpeace was pleased but said even the smaller plant would pump out 100,000 tonnes of carbon dioxide”.
+The original capacity applied for under the Resource Management Act was 150 MW, but there was opposition from Greenpeace about the carbon dioxide emissions and Tainui about pollution of the Waikato River; Subsequently the planned capacity was reduced to 45 MW and the change was announced at an Environment Court prehearing.
+The Waikato Times reported that “Greenpeace was pleased [with the change] but said even the smaller plant would pump out 100,000 tonnes of carbon dioxide”.

 The plant is based on a gas turbine (a GE frame 6B) that can produce up to 44 MW of electricity.
 Hot exhaust gases from the turbine are ducted to a heat recovery steam generator (HRSG) to raise steam.
 The HRSG has duct burners to increase steam output, which can be up to 180 tons of steam per hour.

 The cogeneration plant is designed for flexible operation, and can provide electricity to the dairy factory, export electricity to the local network or import electricity for use in the dairy factory.
 A common operating mode is 30 MW of electricity exported and 15 MW plus 120 tons per hour of steam provided to the dairy factory.

 A 127 MW gas/diesel fired auxiliary boiler is used when the cogeneration plant is not in operation.

-Fonterra has been authorized by the Waikato Regional Council to install and commission an alternative combustion plant if the co-generation plant ceases to be available.
+Fonterra has been authorised by the Waikato Regional Council to install and commission an alternative combustion plant if the co-generation plant ceases to be available.